Azem Vllasi

-Azem Vllasi (born 23 December 1948) is a senior Kosovo Albanian politician and lawyer.
+Azem Vllasi (born 23 December 1948) is a Kosovo Albanian politician and lawyer.
+He served as the president of the presidency of the Provincial Committee of the League of Communists of Kosovo (LKK) from 29 April 1986 to 27 April 1988.
+A critic of Slobodan Milošević, Vllasi was removed from power amidst the anti-bureaucratic revolution.
+He later became a lawyer and political consultant.

 Early years

 Vllasi was born in Robovac, Kosovska Kamenica, Yugoslavia, in today's Kosovo.

 In his youth and student years, Vllasi chaired a number of youth organizations: the student league of Kosovo and of Yugoslavia, and from 1974, the League of Socialist Youth of Yugoslavia.
 As socialist youth chairman, he became popular and gained the support of President Tito, which helped him to become the first re-elected youth leader.
 After graduation, he became a lawyer before joining big politics.
 In 1980, he publicly challenged the autocratic ruler of Albania, Enver Hoxha, claiming that ethnic Albanians in Yugoslavia were better off than people in Albania and describing his rule as brutal and dictatorial.
 Azem Vllasi was a Chevening Scholarship holder in early 1970s and studied at the University of Cambridge in the United Kingdom.

 Leader of Kosovo and dismissal

-Later on, Vllasi became a member of the central committee of the League of Communists of Yugoslavia and became the leader of the League of Communists of Kosovo in 1986, and the president of Kosovo.
+Later on, Vllasi became a member of the central committee of the League of Communists of Yugoslavia and became the leader of the League of Communists of Kosovo in 1986.
 Under Vllasi, the Albanian-led Party took a more assertive position towards the Serbian government, and could be expected to put up strong opposition to any moves to reassert Serbian authority over Kosovo.
 The autonomous province of Kosovo at the time had an equal vote in the federal presidency of Yugoslavia with the Yugoslav republics, and its own executive body, legislature, and judiciary.

-In November 1988, Azem Vllasi and Kaqusha Jashari, as the two top-ranked Kosovo politicians, were toppled in the Anti-bureaucratic revolution because of their unwillingness to accept the constitutional amendments curbing Kosovo's autonomy, and replaced by appointees of Slobodan Milošević, the leader of the League of Communists of Serbia at the time.
+In November 1988, Kaqusha Jashari, who had succeeded Vllasi as LKK president in April, and Vlassi himself were toppled in the Anti-bureaucratic revolution because of their unwillingness to accept the constitutional amendments curbing Kosovo's autonomy, and replaced by appointees of Slobodan Milošević, the leader of the League of Communists of Serbia at the time.
 In response to this, the local population started a series of public demonstrations and a general strike, particularly the 1989 Kosovo miners' strike.

 A partial state of emergency in Kosovo was declared on February 27, 1989, and the newly appointed leaders resigned on February 28.
 Soon thereafter, Kosovo's legislature, under a threat of force authorised by the federal presidency, acquiesced and passed the amendments allowing Serbia to assert its authority over Kosovo.
 Vllasi was arrested by the police on the charges of "counter-revolutionary activities".
 He was released from the Točak prison in Titova Mitrovica in April 1990.